truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 {{< /tab >}}

 {{< tab "Alerts" >}}
 The **Alerts** button displays the **Alerts** menu, which shows all current alerts.
-Users may dismiss them individually or all at once.
+Users can dismiss them individually or all at once.

 The **Alerts** menu also lets users configure **Alert Settings**, **Alert Services**, and **Email**.